stephansturges/Tator/readme.md

 ## Credits
 Built on top of [YBAT](https://github.com/drainingsun/ybat), [OpenAI CLIP](https://github.com/openai/CLIP), and Meta’s [SAM](https://github.com/facebookresearch/segment-anything) / [SAM2](https://github.com/facebookresearch/sam2).
 Novel code is released under the MIT License (see below).
 GIF assets in this README showcase the Auto Class workflows.

+## LOP
+1. **[planned]** SAM2 implementation is not properly tested yet - it's likely there are some issues to be cleaned up!
+2. **[planned]** CLIP regression / training is in early stages - it works but it's likely we can develop some better default recipes
+3. **[up for grabs]** We should add OBB support, it would be pretty simple to do in terms of UX and can really leverage SAM refinement
+4. **[up for grabs]** Tracking / video sequence-annotation would be a cool longer-term objective.
+5. **[planned]** Docs should be improved, especially around explaining how to run the backend on a remore GPU-enabled server for bigger labeling jobs.
+6. **[up for grabs]** Clean multi-user support would be nice in the future, using a single backend with some UX / UI to deconflict and distribute work packages.
+7. **[planned]** Faster, faster!
+Everything should be made faster to keep the UX enjoyable.
+8. **[up for grabs]** The logic of running the training from a remote server (transferring images in base64) is untested, and most likely buggy.
+MRs welcome!

 ## License
 Copyright (c) 2025 Aircortex.com — released under the MIT License.
 Third-party assets retain their original licenses.